Estimating Epistemic and Aleatoric Uncertainty with a Single Model: Related Work

-Score-based models~\cite{sohl2015deep,song2020generative,song2020score} represent a class of generative machine learning models that learns to sample from a target distribution.
+Diffusion models (DMs)~\cite{sohl2015deep,song2020generative,song2020score} represent a class of generative machine learning models that learns to sample from a target distribution.
 These models fit to the Stein score function~\cite{liu2016kernelized} of the target distribution by iteratively transitioning between an easy-to-sample (typically Gaussian) distribution and the target distribution.
 During training, samples from the target distribution are corrupted by running the forward ``noising'' diffusion process, and the network learns to estimate the added noise.
 To generate samples, the network iteratively denoises images of pure noise until they looks like they were sampled from the target distribution~\cite{ho2020ddpm}.
-Diffusion models have shown success in generating high-quality, realistic images and capturing diverse data distributions.
-To date, however, there has been limited research investigating the use of diffusion models for uncertainty estimation.
+DMs have shown success in generating high-quality, realistic images and capturing diverse data distributions~\cite{dhariwal2021diffusion}.
+To date, however, there has been limited research~\cite{berryshedding} investigating the use of DMs for uncertainty estimation.